NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Awesome Blow.md

 **Prerequisites** Knockback
 * * *
 Your attacks are so powerful, they can flatten your opponents.
-When you use [[Feats/Knockback|Knockback]], you can attempt an Athletics check check against your target's Fortitude DC.
+When you use [[Knockback|Knockback]], you can attempt an Athletics check check against your target's Fortitude DC.

 * * *